-In politicks we shall, as hitherto, maintain armed neutrality .- Our columns as heretofore v be unobjectionable in a moral point of view. criticism we shall, in justice to the public, mant a perfect independence, even though we incur vengence of all the dunces.
-We shall, in conc sion, earnestly strive to render our sheet not o worthy of the unparalleled favour it has experianbut of a continually extending circulation.
-W! we continue to furnish with all possible promitithe most attractive liter ture of the day, we sh as our means enlarge, afford that compensation native authors, which may induce them to .... the New World the medium for presenting to public their best productions.
-Our excellent I. don correspondent will be continued, and due tention will be paid to the comercial, agricult and news departments of our paper.
+In politicks we shall, as hitherto, maintain an the Ocean, will receive five copies weekly, per anarmed neutrality .- Our columns as heretofore will be unobjectionable in a moral point of view.
+In criticism we shall, in justice to the public, mantain a perfect independence, even though we incur the vengence of all the dunces.
+We shall, in conclusion, carnestly strive to render our sheet not only worthy of the unparalleled favour it has experianced. but of a continually extending circulation.
+While we continue to furnish with all possible promtitude the most attractive literature of the day, we shall, as our means enlarge, afford that compensation to native authors, which may induce them to make the New World the medium for presenting to the public their best productions.
+Our excellent London correspondent will be continued, and due attention will be paid to the comercial, agricultural and news departments of our paper.

 A QUARTO EDITION

-Of sixteen large pages was commenced on the s of June last, in order to meet the wishes of the number of subscribers, by giving them its rich varied contents in a suitable form for binding.
-T we have done without having enhanced the p so that new subscribers, and others on the rene of previous subscriptions, can take their choice tween the Quarto and Folio form.
-C' But a sets of the Quarto, from No 1, now remain hand in the office, and we shall therefore, no able long to supply them.

-TERMS:-THREE DOLLARS a year in adva for either edition; or FIVE DOLLARS for two co In all cases letters must be free, or post paid they will remain dead in the post-office.
+Of sixteen large pages was commenced on the sixth of June last, in order to meet the wishes of large 'number of subscribers, by giving them its rich and varied contents in a suitable form for binding.
+This we have done without having enhanced the price, so that new subscribers, and others on the renewal of previous subscriptions, can take their choice between the Quarto and Folio form.
+The But a few sets of the Quarto, from No I, now remain or hand in the office, and we shall therefore, not be able long to supply them.
+TERMS:-Tunne Bollans a year in advance for either edition; or FIVE DOLLARS for two copies In all cases letters must be free, or post paid, o they will remain dead in the post-office.

-All Postmasters who will act for us are authorized Agents, and may retain 25 per cent the subscription price, (\$3,) for commissions, mitted in New-York or Eastern a oney ; or 50 c on each, if in notes of other solvent banks, w may be at a discount here.
+All Postmusters who will act for us are ou authorized Agents, and may retain 25 per cent of the subscription price, (\$3.) for commissions, if remitted in New-York or Eastern a oney; or 50 cent on each, if in notes of other solvent banks, which may be at a discount here.

-Editors and Pul lishers who desire the tinuance of an exchange, will please copy the a three or more times, or otherwise notice the cont and send us a marked paper.

-Letters rela ive to the editorial department be addressed to PARK BENJAMIN & EPES SARE Editors: those relative to the buisness de J. WINCHESTER, Publish ment, to
+Editors and Pul lishers who desire the cor tinuance of an exchange, will please copy the above three or more times, or otherwise notice the content and zend us a marked paper.
+Letters rela ive to the editorial department mu be addressed to PARK BENJAMIN & ErES SARGEN J. WINCHESTER, Publisher, No. 30 Ann street.